Skilled5041/ics4u-final/README.txt

 - The game is played with the A, S, K, L keys
 - You can exit mid game by pressing escape
 - You can scroll through the maps using the scroll wheel or up/down arrow keys
+- Click play or use space to play the selected map
 - You can change the scroll speed in game by using the scroll wheel
 - Accuracy is calculated by how many ms off you are from hitting a note perfectly
 - You must time the initial timing and release of a long note (the release is more lenient)